Mediation solves family business mediation succession

 2. Lack of a Clear Succession Plan

 Many family businesses do not have a formal succession plan in place, leaving leadership transitions to chance.
-This uncertainty can lead to disagreements over decision-making, ownership structures, and long-term business goals.
+This uncertainty can lead to disagreements over decision-making, ownership structures, and long-term business goals, presenting common succession challenges in family businesses.

 3. Resistance to Change